 Applicants studying in the US high school system must present Grade 12 graduation.
 Competitive applicants should be enrolled in a rigorous academic course load and have taken the highest level of course available to them in the prerequisite subjects.

-Test optional assessment has been adopted for students applying for Fall 2021 admission.
+Test optional assessment has been adopted for students applying for Fall 2022 and 2023 admission.
 Students who cannot or choose not to submit test results will not be disadvantaged in the admissions process; however, students who have written SAT or ACT tests previously, and wish to have these considered in their assessment, are encouraged to submit their scores.

 Details are available at www.future.utoronto.ca/international/welcome-us-students.

-Applicants who have studied in a country outside of Canada or the United States should go to www.utm.utoronto.ca/future-students/apply/international-high-school for specific admission requirements.
+Applicants who have studied in a country outside of Canada or the United States should go to www.utm.utoronto.ca/future-students/admissions/international-students f… specific admission requirements.

 Secondary School Transfer Credits

 Applicants who have been admitted and have taken any Advanced Placement, International Baccalaureate, French Baccalaureate, GCE, or CAPE subjects during secondary school may be eligible for transfer credit.
 Transfer credits are assessed after an offer of admission has been accepted, and after the University receives official final results directly from the examining board.
 Details are available at www.utm.utoronto.ca/transfer